jpstaub/gbxmlMerge/README.md

 # gbxmlMerge
-Merge Openings in gbXML File A with Surfaces in gbXML File B to Surfaces with Openings in gbXML File C.
+Merge 'Geometry' in gbXML File A with 'Openings' in gbXML File B to 'Geometry with Openings' in gbXML File C.

 Purpose: This python script is meant to process full Revit gbXML input files in XML format:
-		 (1) A geometry gbXML based on mass families without windows, (2) A Spaces gbXML based on detailed elements with windows.
+		 (1) A Geometry gbXML based on Mass families without windows, (2) An Openings gbXML based on Spaces from detailed elements with windows.

 Inputs:
 1. Revit gbXML files in XML format.
 File locations are chosen via a typical directory GUI.